mongodb/specifications/source/transactions-convenient-api/transactions-convenient-api.md

 provides an implementation of a technique already described in the MongoDB 4.0 documentation ([DRIVERS-488](https://jira.mongodb.org/browse/DRIVERS-488)).

-## Future Work

-The forthcoming Client-side Operations Timeout specification ([DRIVERS-555](https://jira.mongodb.org/browse/DRIVERS-555)) may allow users to alter the default retry timeout, as a client-side timeout could be applied to `withTransaction` and its retry logic.
-In the absence of a client-side operation timeout, withTransaction can continue to use the 120-second default and thus preserve backwards compatibility.

 ## Changelog

 - 2024-09-06: Migrated from reStructuredText to Markdown.